Ascyii/dotfiles/README.md

 ## Additional

 Setup `rlone` host `Strato` for the automatic webdav mounting to work.
+This is automatically done when using hyprland.